Among other state-of-the-art machines and instruments, our surgery is equipped with an apical & panorama radiograph – RTG.

 Digital x-ray diagnostic facilities are provided in a separate x-ray room and allow for the immediate viewing of the radiographs in every treatment room.

-membrane, masseter and stomatognathic system with an X-Ray and a Panoramic X-Ray is essential, for a corrective therapy can only be selected following the establishment of proper diagnosis.
+Considering the patient’s general condition, thorough examination of the mouth, teeth, dental socket, bony frame, mucous membrane, masseter and stomatognathic system with an X-Ray and a Panoramic X-Ray is essential, for a corrective therapy can only be selected following the establishment of proper diagnosis.

 Cancer screening, biopsy

-Cancer can strike any part of the mouth, including the lips and tongue.
+Cancer can affect any part of the mouth, including the lips and tongue.
 If the cancer is not detected at an early stage, tumors can grow deep into local tissues and spread to lymph glands in the neck.

 Regular dental check-ups, including an examination of the entire mouth, are essential in the early detection of cancerous and pre-cancerous conditions.
 You may have a very small, but dangerous, oral spot or sore and not be aware of it.

 Your dentist will carefully examine all areas of your mouth.
 In about 10% of patients, the dentist may notice a flat, painless, white or red spot or a small sore.
 Most of these are harmless; however, harmful oral spots or sores often look identical to those that are harmless – testing can tell them apart.
 If you have a sore with a likely cause, your dentist may treat it and ask you to return for a check-up.

 A thorough, systematic examination of the head and neck takes only a few minutes and can detect these cancers at an early and curable stage.
 Our goal is to discover oral, head and neck cancers early, before patients manifest a complaint of pain, a mass, bleeding, otalgia or dysphagia.
 Diagnostic errors are most often due to omission; therefore, the importance of a systematic approach to the oral, head and neck cancer examination cannot be overstated.